shaharduany/todo-app/README.md

 # Todo App

-Under construction
+## Under construction

-I develop it to get a better understanding of TypeScript
+This is a todo web application with passwordless authentication using OAuth with Google, developed with NextJS, TypeScript, MongoDB.

 ## Libraries and Frameworks:
 1. NEXT.js
 2. TypeScript
+3. NextAuth
+4. MongoDB